History of BRCS

 As an auxiliary to the government, BRCS is the frontline service provider in disaster management, health promotion, and social services.

-Bhutan Red Cross Society was established formally on May 8 in 2017 (does it mean the same as para 8?
-Need to be clear) with the blessings from the President of the national society, Her Majesty The Queen.
+Bhutan Red Cross Society was established formally on May 8, 2017 with the blessings from the President of the national society, Her Majesty The Queen.
 As the President, Her Majesty The Queen addressed the gathering at the launch: “These seven principles represent timeless morals and it deeply resonates with Bhutan’s own guiding philosophy of Gross National Happiness, which places human welfare as the most vital objective of the Royal Government.

 It has, as our National conscience, guided our Kingdom to build a society that places collective well-being above oneself and inspires us to serve humanity with kindness, integrity and strength of heart. .”